From the world’s highest trees to a national sport played with gunpowder, these are the most interesting facts about Colombia.

 12. The Colombian government declared an official end to the conflict with FARC in 2017 after the ceasefire agreement.
 FARC handed over their weapons and were given permission to transition to a political party.

-22. Colombia is the second most populated country in South America.
+21. Colombia is the second-most densely populated country in South America after Ecuador.

 26. Tejo is a treasured national sport of the country that has been played for generations.
 The game involves taking turns throwing a steel disk at a ringed board about 18 meters away.
 If you hit the center of the ring or bull’s eye, you are awarded points.
 Around the ring are paper pouches filled with gunpowder; if you hit those, you will hear an explosion, which is also a point grabber.